-Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how matching requirements will be satisfied

-Other resources from federal, private and non-federal public sources that are reasonably expected to be available to address Consolidated Plan needs are state, county and local funds and federal applications for assistance.
+Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how matching requirements will be satisfied needs are state, county and local funds and federal applications for assistance.
 The state is a key funding source for rental and ownership housing projects.
 Local funds are made available for housing and non-housing activities.
 Other resources expected during Consolidated Plan five year cycle to support housing and community development goals will be Minnesota Housing, Metropolitan Council, Family Housing Fund, multifamily housing revenue bonds, mortgage revenue bonds, project-based Section 8, low income housing tax credits, and the McKinney-Vento Homeless Assistance programs.
 The City will support any organization's application for state or federal assistance that is consistent with this Consolidated Plan.